philok93/IoTIDS/README.md

 ## Checklist for IDS detector: ##
-udp-client-ids2.z1: uncomment checkIDS function in rpl/rpl-icmp6
+Use udp-client-ids2.z1 or uncomment checkIDS function in rpl/rpl-icmp6 to compile ids detector.
 Read below for checks of normal sensor

 ## Checklist when compiling normal (no malicious) sensor: ##